Bearded dragon thermometers

 Types of thermometers

-Using thermometers for Bearded dragons
+Using thermometers for keeping Bearded dragons

-Requirements for Bearded dragons
+Temperature requirements for Bearded dragons

 Some thermometers are limited with regards to their temperature readings.
 A thermometer made for measuring temperatures in, for example, a freezer will have no use if it can’t read temperatures of around freezing point.
 When choosing a thermometer to be used for Bearded dragons, higher temperature readings will be required (20 – 45 ºC / 75 – 114 ºF).
+The environmental temperature for Bearded dragons should have a 24 – 34 ºC / 75 – 93 ºF temperature gradient which should be maintained by the heat source.
+Anything higher than this is dangerous.
+Also see Bearded dragon temperatures for more information.

 Related Bearded dragon products